SignPath/website/README.md

 * `production`: Uses github pages right from this repository:
 * `fqa`: Deploys to the `website-fqa` repository which in turn uses Github Pages to host the page.

-Deployment happens automatically on pushes to `main` or manually from the Github Actions tab.
+Deployment happens automatically on pushes to `main` or manually from the Github Actions tab (by running the "Build & Deploy [FQA|PROD]" workflow on the respective branch).

 _Note: For the deployments to another git repository, [cpina/github-action-push-to-another-repository](https://github.com/marketplace/actions/push-directory-to-another-repository) is used._